M66B/FairEmail/docs/FAQ-it-rIT.md

 FairEmail will by default check if old messages were deleted from the server on each connection.
 If you don't mind that old messages that were delete from the server are still visible in FairEmail, you can save some network and battery usage by disabling this in the receive settings.

 Some providers don't follow the IMAP standard and don't keep connections open long enough, forcing FairEmail to reconnect often, causing extra battery usage.
 You can inspect the *Log* via the main navigation menu to check if there are frequent reconnects (connection closed/reset, read/write error/timeout, etc).
 You can workaround this by lowering the keep-alive interval in the advanced account settings to for example 9 or 15 minutes.
-Note that battery optimizations need to be disabled in setup step 4 to reliably keep connections alive.
+Nota che le ottimizzazioni della batteria devono essere disabilitate nel passaggio 3 della configurazione per mantenere la connessione.

 Some providers send every two minutes something like '*Still here*' resulting in network traffic and your device to wake up and causing unnecessary extra battery usage.
 You can inspect the *Log* via the main navigation menu to check if your provider is doing this.
 If your provider is using [Dovecot](https://www.dovecot.org/) as IMAP server, you could ask your provider to change the [imap_idle_notify_interval](https://wiki.dovecot.org/Timeouts) setting to a higher value or better yet, to disable this.
 If your provider is not able or willing to change/disable this, you should consider to switch to periodically instead of continuous synchronization.
 You can change this in the receive settings.